 My goal in teaching is not only to transfer knowledge but also to facilitate learning through a student-focused and real-world approach.
 In this statement, I will describe how this philosophy manifests in my teaching, mentoring, and outreach.

 As an early career researcher and educator, I have extensive hands-on experience in teaching, leveraging my real-world industry working experience.
 I am currently teaching a fourth-year and graduate course in Augmented Reality (AR).
-At mid-semester, my teaching was rated 3.6/4.0.
+At end of semester, my teaching was highly rated 4.72/5.0.
 As seen from my CV, I taught three lab sessions and assisted in over ten courses as a graduate student.
 I enjoyed teaching and supporting students.

 To continue cultivating the quality of my teaching, I take the Foundations of Course Design Intensive offered by the university learning center.
 I also attend mentoring workshops at Mines.
 I will utilize the resources provided by the Faculty Center for Teaching and Learning.